thoughtlytics/saas-growth-marketing/README.md

-# organic-saas-growth
+# saas-growth-strategies
-Organic strategies and framework for early-stage B2B Sass growth
+Growth strategies and framework for early-stage B2B SasS.